 - Full suspension mountain bike frame.

 - Not a Large size because it has to fit easily in the car.
 Not a Small because of my anatomy.
-Somewhere in the range of a Medium (17-18″ seat tube), then.
-I can get one of those to fit me with a longer post and a longer stem.
+Somewhere in the range of a Medium (17-18″ effective seat tube), then.
+I can get one of those to fit me with a longer seatpost and handlebar stem.

 - 26″ wheel size.